-Most top-tier datacenters are compliant with one or more standards and will have a third party audit to verify their compliance.
-Make sure that the data center provider you choose places a strong and verifiable focus on security and reliability—as in the end, it’s your customers’ data that you’re placing in the hands of that provider.
+Most top-tier data centers are compliant with one or more standards and will have a third party audit to verify their compliance.
+Make sure that the data center provider you choose when sourcing colocation hosting services places a strong and verifiable focus on security and reliability—as in the end, it’s your customers’ data that you’re placing in the hands of that data center operator.

 The Statement on Standards for Attestation Engagements No. 16 replaced SAS 70 in June 2011.
 A SSAE 16 audit measures the controls relevant to financial reporting.
 Like SAS 70, the SSAE 16 standard focuses on guidance for auditors assessing financial statement controls at service organizations.
 This is the basis of the SOC 1 report.
 The SOC 2 and SOC 3 reports both look at a service organization’s controls relevant to the security, availability, or processing integrity of a service organization’s system or the privacy or confidentiality of the information the system processes.